PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/app-variables-and-methods/+page.md

 ::::hint

 Add one app variable to keep track of which the selected stars are (start with ` `` ` (empty string) or `` `🌟🌟🌟` ``).
 Then add 5 app methods (one click handler for each button) that changes the app variable to a string containing 1 to 5 stars (depending on which button that was clicked).
-Then also display the string in the app variable in the last `Text` component.
+Then also display the string in the app variable in the last `Text` component on the `StarredPage`.

 ::::